-Exception: Storage areas for flammable solids complying with the Fire Code.
+Exception: Storage areas for flammable solids complying with the International Fire Code.

-502.8.1.1 System requirements.
-Exhaust ventilation systems shall comply with all of the following:

-- 1. The installation shall be in accordance with this - 2.
-Mechanical ventilation shall be provided at a rate of not less than 1 cfm/ft2 [0.00508 m3/(s·m2)] of floor area over the storage area. - 3.
-The systems shall operate continuously unless alternate designs are approved. - 4.
+- [F] 502.8.1.1 System requirements.
+Exhaust ventilation systems shall comply with all of the following: - 1.
+The installation shall be in accordance with this code. - Mechanical ventilation shall be provided at a rate of not less than 1 cfm/ft2 [0.00508 m3/(s • m2)] of floor area over the storage area. - The systems shall operate continuously unless alternate designs are approved. - 4.
 A manual shutoff control shall be provided outside of the room in a position adjacent to the access door to the room or in another approved location.
-The switch shall be of the break-glass type and shall be labeled: VENTILATION SYSTEM EMERGENCY SHUTOFF. - 5.
+The switch shall be of the a break-glass type or other approved type and shall be labeled: VENTILATION SYSTEM EMERGENCY SHUTOFF. - 5.
 The exhaust ventilation system shall be designed to consider the density of the potential fumes or vapors released.
-For fumes or vapors that are heavier than air, exhaust shall be taken from a point within 12 inches (304 mm) of the floor. - 6.
-The location of both the exhaust and inlet air openings shall be designed to provide air movement across all portions of the floor or room to prevent the accumulation of vapors. - 7.
-The exhaust ventilation shall not be recirculated within the room or building if the materials stored are capable of emitting hazardous vapors. - 502.8.2 Gas rooms, exhausted enclosures and gas cabinets.
+For fumes or vapors that are heavier than air, exhaust shall be taken from a point within 12 inches (304 mm) of the floor.
+For fumes or vapors that are lighter than air, exhaust shall be taken from a point within 12 inches (305 mm) of the highest point of the room. - 6.
+The location of both the exhaust and inlet air openings shall be designed to provide air movement across all portions of the floor or room to prevent the accumulation of vapors. - The exhaust ((ventilation)) air shall not be recirculated within the room or building if the materials stored are capable of emitting hazardous vapors. - [F] 502.8.2 Gas rooms, exhausted enclosures and gas cabinets.
 The ventilation system for gas rooms, exhausted enclosures and gas cabinets for any quantity of hazardous material shall be designed to operate at a negative pressure in relation to the surrounding area.
-Highly toxic and toxic gases shall also comply with Sections 502.9.7.1, 502.9.7.2 and 502.9.8.4. - 502.8.3 Indoor dispensing and use.
-Indoor dispensing and use areas for hazardous materials in amounts exceeding the maximum allowable quantity per control area shall be provided with exhaust ventilation in accordance with Section 502.8.1.
+Highly toxic and toxic gases shall also comply with Sections 502.9.7.1, 502.9.7.2 and - [F] 502.8.3 Indoor dispensing and use.
+Indoor dispensing and use areas for hazardous materials in amounts exceeding the maximum allowable quantity per control area shall be provided with exhaust ventilation in accordance with Section 502.7.1.